jkaye2012/bash-profile/README.md

 * I cannot guarantee that there will never be a breaking change, though I will try to handle them.
 * Many decisions made in this repository will be based purely on my personal preference.
 If you don't like them, please fork the repository and maintain your own configuration.
 I am happy to answer any questions you may have.

+### Supported distributions

+I test the configuration on Debian and CentOS machines.
+My goal is to keep the configuration distribution-agnostic, so please file an issue if some piece of the configuration is broken on a different distribution.

 ## Installation